For schools

 Pink rounded square with a black check mark in the center

-Hosting a Computer Science teacher to lead activities with partner schools
+Hosting of a Computer Science teacher - employed by the school but funded by STEM Horizons - to lead activities with partner schools

 Pink square with a black check mark